QuantiusBenignus/BlahST/README.md

 The chatbot utility is used as an example because this regime of operation (interactive speech-to-speech chat) is the most likely to suffer from user missuse the wrong hotkey, due to the increased frequency of use of these hotkeys during a chat.

 ##### Hotkey command to end speech input
-The command proposed in the configuration for stoping speech recording is (2 equivalent forms)
+The command initially proposed in the configuration for stoping speech recording was (2 equivalent forms)

 ```
 pkill --signal 2 rec